chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 * May be enabled for nodes running on Microsoft Windows and Enterprise Linux platforms
 * Should only be enabled for environments that require FIPS 140-2 compliance
 * May not be enabled for any version of the chef-client earlier than 12.8

+New in Chef client 12.8, support for OpenSSL validation of FIPS.

 .. end_tag